Quest Magazine - Home

 Venue-based security

-Because of the diverse environments CPOs need to be capable of working in, opportunities can open up within sporting venues, large hotels and even national infrastructure.
-Linked with security management and/or supervisory roles, additional qualifications, such as project management, may enhance an individual’s employability.
-Some with a CP background have gone on to work for overseas government agencies managing teams of court security officers, and to provide realistic training in legislation and conflict management, acting as technical advisers to individuals working with CCTV and access systems, and running practical exercises in threat and surveillance awareness.
-Furthermore, CPOs have also been involved as advisers in the security design of buildings, structure and strategy.
+The versatility of Close Protection Officers (CPOs) allows them to work in a variety of settings, including sporting venues, large hotels, and even national infrastructure.
+This diversity of environments presents numerous opportunities, particularly in security management and supervisory roles.
+Additional qualifications, such as project management, can further enhance a CPO’s employability.
+Some individuals with CP training have found roles in overseas government agencies, managing teams of court security officers, providing training in legislation and conflict management, and serving as technical advisors for CCTV and access systems.
+They also conduct practical exercises in threat and surveillance awareness.
+Additionally, CPOs often contribute to the security design of buildings, structures, and strategies, further demonstrating their multifaceted skill set.

 Expedition security/safety